Best sober living facility for men in Saint Louis, MO.

 Founder, Executive Director

-Matt Bauersachs is the Founder and Director of Operations for Learn to Live Recovery LLC.
+Matt Bauersachs is the Founder and Executive Director for Learn to Live Recovery LLC.
 Matthew graduated with his Bachelor of Arts Degree in Social Work from Southern Illinois University Edwardsville (SIUe) in May 2019.
 While attending SIUe he was elected President of the Student Social Work Association and he was the Service Award recipient.
-He has accumulated over four years of substance abuse treatment experience at Preferred Family Healthcare.
-Matthew has been sober since January 3, 2011 which gives him almost thirteen years of sobriety and first-hand experience.
+He began working in the field in 2018.
 He also graduated with his master’s degree in Social Work from Saint Louis University in December 2020.
-Matthew is passionate about recovery and the impact it can have on a person’s life.
+Matthew has been sober since January 3, 2011.
+He is passionate about recovery and the impact it can have on a person’s life.
 Matthew’s philosophy of recovery is to “learn to live again” which allows residents to learn about themselves, live with a positive mindset focused on self-improvement, and find a recovery path that does not just produce long term recovery, but overall happiness and success in life.

 Taylor Stewart BA, MHA